you-n-g/deploy/README.md

 - mainly due to  [nodejs](deploy_apps/deploy_nodejs.sh)

 # Installation
-I would like to install all the environment with a single command(This is experimental).
+You can install the entire environment with a single command (experimental):

 ```bash
 sudo apt-get install -y git curl